Ginter Family Law

 Legal Scales Swinging

 The strict definition of mediation is "assisted negotiations."
-Although Mr. Ginter is an attorney, one must be clear that, when Mr. Ginter is acting as a mediator, he does not represent either party as an attorney of record.
-Rather, a family law attorney mediator is a neutral person that provides assistance to both parties in two broad facets:
+Although Mr. Ginter is an attorney, when Mr. Ginter is acting as a mediator, he does not represent either party as an attorney of record.
+Rather, a family law attorney mediator is a neutral facilitator that provides help to both parties in two broad facets:

 • Procedural Assistance: The parties are guided through the relevant procedure to ensure that they comply with California law, such as being informed of relevant timelines, we inform you as to what documents must be filed with the court, we assist and help prepare the forms, we file and retrieve documents from the court and we handle the delivering of documents to the appropriate persons.